HL7/molecular-definition-data-types/input/pagecontent/index.md

 Structured genetic information plays a crucial role in modern genomic medicine, enabling precision-based approaches such as personalized medicine and targeted therapies.
 Accurate representation and exchange of genetic data are essential for clinical decision-making, research, and interoperability across healthcare systems.
 However, the inherent complexity of genetic definitions, along with variations in interpretation based on context and use case, poses significant challenges in standardizing genetic data communication.

+>This implementation guide is not complete.
+The included artifacts are marked as experimental, but they are ready for review, testing, and validation.
+{: .note-to-balloters}

 ### Scope
 This implementation guide addresses these challenges by leveraging the newly developed [MolecularDefinition]({{site.data.fhir.path}}moleculardefinition.html) resource to support the structured representation of fundamental genetic concepts, including sequence, allele, and variation.
 Additionally, it integrates various core FHIR resources to establish a robust framework for interoperable genetic data exchange.